CODE OF ETHICS POLICY

 IV.
 Compliance with Applicable Laws, Rules and Regulations

-Directors, officers and employees shall comply with all federal, state and local statutes, regulations and administrative procedures in the course of all conduct on behalf of the Company, including the United States Foreign Corrupt Practices Act (FCPA) of 1977, which provides in part:
+Directors, officers and employees shall comply with applicable laws and regulations in the course of all conduct on behalf of the Company, including the United States Foreign Corrupt Practices Act (FCPA) of 1977.

 V. Related Policies